Community-centered design

 Apply trauma-informed principles

-Trauma is an event, a series of events, or a set of circumstances experienced by an individual or group as emotionally or physically harmful, and that has lasting effects on their sense of well-being.
-The trauma-informed approach aims to avoid re-traumatization of a person during the course of your work.
+Trauma is an event, a series of events, or a set of circumstances experienced by an individual or group as emotionally or physically harmful.
+This can have lasting effects on their sense of well-being.

 Ready to conduct research for your project?
 Learn how to recognize and respond to trauma during a research session.

-Create a safe space for your team.
+Create a safe space for your team

 It is possible that you and your team may experience second-hand trauma during a project.
-Sometimes called vicarious trauma, it’s when people have prolonged exposure to victims of trauma or sensitive topics related to traumatic experiences.
-Learn about the signs for vicarious trauma and make space to talk about how the work may be affecting the team.
+Sometimes called vicarious trauma, it’s when people have prolonged exposure to trauma victims or sensitive topics related to traumatic experiences.
+Learn about the signs for vicarious trauma and make space to talk about how the project work may be affecting the team.
 If you see someone on your team exhibiting signs of vicarious trauma, there are several steps you can take.

 FURTHER READING